felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 - `tags`: Tags describing the characteristics and restrictions of the product, such as allergens or spiciness.
 See [Product Tags](#product-tags).
 - `image`: The URL of the image of the parent product

-For more information about skus in the HubRise catalog, see [Skus](/developers/api/catalog-management/#skus).
+For more information about skus in the HubRise catalog, see our [API documentation, Skus](/developers/api/catalog-management/#skus) section.

 ---